 (M) Any other information requested by DEQ.

 (b) Applications for new permits must be submitted at least 60 days prior to when a permit is needed.
-When preparing an application, the applicant should also consider the timelines provided in paragraph (2)(b), as well as OAR 340-224-0030, permit applications subject to NSR, to allow DEQ adequate time to process the application and issue a permit before it is needed.
+When preparing an application, the applicant must also consider the timelines provided in paragraph (2)(b), as well as OAR 340-224-0030, permit applications subject to NSR, to allow DEQ adequate time to process the application and issue a permit before it is needed.

 (2) Renewal Permits.
 Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in section (1) using forms provided by DEQ, unless there are no significant changes to the permit.
 If there are significant changes, the applicant must provide the information identified in section (1) only for those changes.